erquezada/A-Computational-Approach-to-Understanding-the-Temporal-and-Spatial-Extent-of-Combined-Radium-Through/README.md

-# Data Analysis on the Characterization Ra Contaminated Groundwater in Wisconsin
+# Radium Presence in Wisconsin's Groundwater: A Temporal and Spatial Analysis

 This repository contains the files related to my computational groundwater research conducted as part of the REU program at UW-Madison.
 Here, you will find instructions on how to execute the files to explore the work I have done.